-Car Makers Ask Europe to Introduce Mandatory EV Charging Infrastructure Targets
+Carmakers Ask Europe to Introduce Mandatory EV Charging Infrastructure Targets

 In terms of incentives for EVs themselves, Kellison notes that total cost of ownership is the key metric for fleet managers, so any incentive that can tip the balance will help drive growth.

-The U.K.’s next budget, on March 11, is widely expected to include a tax break on all zero-emission company cars.
-Cash subsidies in U.K. were removed for plug-in hybrids last year and the electric vehicle grant, for new cars only, was cut from £4,500 to £3,500 ($5888 to $4580).
+The U.K.’s next budget, slated for March 11, is widely expected to include a tax break on all zero-emission company cars.
+Cash subsidies in the U.K. were eliminated for plug-in hybrids last year, and the electric vehicle grant, for new cars only, was cut from £4,500 to £3,500 ($5,888 to $4,580).